fariduddinghani/pagarmangkok/content/contact.md

     weight: 5
 layout: contact
 ---

-Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [example@example.com](mailto:example@example.com).
+Please fill the contact form below:

+ or send us an email at pagarmangkok.book@gmail.com